yyong-brs/learn-kubernetes/chapter10.md

 Listing 10.1 is from a file called web-ping-deployment.yaml in the web-ping/templates folder in this chapter’s source.
 The web-ping folder contains all the files needed for a valid chart, and Helm can validate the chart contents and install a release from the chart folder.

-​	**TRY IT NOW	When you’re developing charts, you don’t need to package them in zip archives; you can work with the chart folder.**
+​	<b>现在就试试</b>	When you’re developing charts, you don’t need to package them in zip archives; you can work with the chart folder.**

 ```
 # switch to this chapter’s source: